oshriv65/HangMan-Game/README.md

 ## Setup
 1. To run this project, you need just to install python
 2. Make sure to get the correct path to the word.text!
-(The structre go like this: ~/"the folder you put the file"/words.txt).
+(The structure go like this: ~/"the folder you put the file"/words.txt).
 3. run the script through the cmd/terminal, because the game is display in console promote.

 example of run code: